sbudden/factsheets_sshoc_services-1/_posts/2021-01-20-virtual_collection_registry.md

 The VCR is one of the EOSC thematic services and registered at the EOSC portal [link]

 References:
-Virtual Collection Registry homepage [link]
+- Virtual Collection Registry homepage [https://collections.clarin.eu/public?0]

-Short guide on CLARIN Virtual Collections (February 2010) [link] VCR in EOSC marketplace [link]
+- Short guide on CLARIN Virtual Collections (February 2010) [link]

+- VCR in EOSC marketplace [link]

-Virtual Language Observatory [link]
+- Virtual Language Observatory [link]